RemixFusion/docker-xenforo2/README.md

 # XenForo 2 with Docker
 #### Changes by RemixF with SSL

 This is basic docker setup for XenForo 2.
+Changes by RemixF include:
+- Remapped HTTP port to 8023 (HTTP)
+- Added port 9023 (HTTPS) for SSL
+- Increased file_upload_size in Nginx to 128MB (Supports CloudFlare 100MB limit)
+-

 Installed:

-- PHP 7.2.x, 8.0.x, 8.1.x (Easily switch between php versions)
+- PHP (8.0 Default) 7.2.x, 8.0.x, 8.1.x (Easily switch between php versions)

   - Mysqli
   - GD